Mentorship and Advising for Graduate Students

-- Go around the left side of Macdonald Hall and follow the sidewalk to Macdonald Institute.
+- Go around the left side of Macdonald Hall (the LANG building) and follow the sidewalk to Macdonald Institute.

 - By Stairs: Enter through the front doors and turn left in front of the central staircase.
-Take the first right and follow the hallway down to the Dean's Office in Room 111.
+Take the first right and follow the hallway down to Room 113B.

-- By Ramp: Take the ramp to the accessible entrance on the west side of the building.
+- By Ramp: Take the ramp to the accessible entrance on the east side of the building.
 Continue down the hallway, past the central staircase.
-Turn right and follow the main hallway down to the Dean's Office in Room 111.
+Turn right and follow the main hallway down to Room 113B.

 - By Elevator: Continue down the sidewalk to Macdonald Stewart Hall (MACS).
 Enter through the ground floor doors and continue through the foyer, turning left.
 Turn right down the main hallway and continue to the elevator.
 Take the elevator up to the second floor of MACS.
 Turn left out of the elevator and turn left again to return to the main hallway.
 Go through the two doors at the end of the hallway to return to MINS.
-Turn left down the main hallway and continue to the Dean's Office in Room 111.
+Turn left down the main hallway and continue to Room 113B.